 From the start of a project, there are many interests, regulatory provisions and oversights for waterways in every state.
 They vary widely, but in virtually every case, the responsible individuals are willing to listen to a solid proposition from NEHC.
 They understand the pathway through the process to build a site can be complex, but they are always willing to work toward improving the process.
-We work proactively with these agencies and with Federal Energy Regulatory Commission (FERC) to accomplish our goals, and theirs, as they manage waterway oversight.
+We work proactively with these agencies to accomplish our goals, and theirs, as they manage waterway oversight.

 NEHC works at sites that are often of historical significance.
-The waterways, dams and mills provided mechanical energy for building the country--nothing short of that.
-Many generated, and continue to generate, electrical power in more recent times.
+The waterways, dams and mills provided mechanical energy for building the country—nothing short of that.
+Many generated, and continue to generate, electrical power.
 Others are abandoned and unused.
 NEHC looks at their potential for modern use on a small scale to generate clean, renewable power.
 But, we do so with great care.
 Not all dams are useful and the costs to make them “work” are often too high.
-The environmental barriers can be too sensitive or the location too valued for other purpose.
+The environmental barriers can be too sensitive or the location too valued for other purposes.

-The Archimedes screw generator technology is remarkably non-invasive.
-Their slow rotation, large chambers of water, safe design, and their run-of-river operation are compatible with fish and other wildlife safety as extensive studies have shown in the UK and in the U. S. The sites our partners have developed in the UK are on important salmon rivers, and they have become an integrated part of the river culture.
+The Archimedes Screw Turbine technology is remarkably non-invasive.
+Slow rotation, large chambers of water, safe design, and their run-of-river operation are compatible with fish and other wildlife safety as extensive studies have shown in the UK and in the U. S. The sites our partners have developed in the UK are on important salmon rivers, and they have become an integrated part of the river culture.

 NEHC and its team members have and are always ready to communicate and develop long-term relationships with river alliances, historical associations, sportsman and their advocacy groups.
 As with the case of owners, we believe in aligning the interests of these groups and making the best use of natural resources.